laurielim/laurielim.github.io/src/portfolio/theCocktailApp.md

 ---
-title: 'TheCocktailApp'
+title: "TheCocktailApp"
-summary: 'A cocktail recipe web app built with React and Symfony.
-This is the course project I did while learning Reactjs.'
+summary: "A cocktail recipe web app built with React and Symfony.
+This is the course project I did while learning Reactjs."
 displayOrder: 1
 featured: true
 quickLinks: